bsiepe/ids-meta-replication/README.md

-# Replication of Cox et al. (2023)
+# Robustness Reproduction of Cox et al. (2023)

-This repository contains the code for the robustness replication of Cox, C., Bergmann, C., Fowler, E. et al. A systematic review and Bayesian meta-analysis of the acoustic features of infant-directed speech.
+This repository contains the code for the robustness reproduction of Cox, C., Bergmann, C., Fowler, E. et al. A systematic review and Bayesian meta-analysis of the acoustic features of infant-directed speech.
 Nat Hum Behav 7, 114–133 (2023). https://doi.org/10.1038/s41562-022-01452-1
-This robustness replication is part of the Institute4Replication (I4R) effort to reproduce and/or replicate articles published in Nature Human Behavior.
+This robustness reproduction is part of the Institute4Replication (I4R) effort to reproduce and/or replicate articles published in Nature Human Behavior.
+We sometimes use the term "replication", but always refer to out attempt to reproduce and extend the analyses of the original authors.
+No new data were collected in this project.